bratushkadan/dotfiles/setup/macos/README.md

 ---

 Situational:
+- [TinkerTool](https://www.bresink.com/osx/0TinkerTool/download.php) - an application that gives you access to additional preference settings Apple has built into macOS.
 - UTM - open source virtualization tool with UI
 - Time Out (Mac App Store) - tool for enabling periodical auto breaks from the screen to help eyes get rest
 - Amethyst - Window/Tile Manager for MacOS